ulab-team/ulabsite/content/authors/llin/_index.md

       year: 2022

-# Social/Academic Networking
-# For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons
-#   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
-#   form "mailto:your-email@example.com" or "#contact" for contact widget.
-social:
-  - ''

 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
 # - icon: cv